How to build a brain-computer interface — and why we should connect our minds

 Starting at the neuron

 First off, we have to be able to directly send or receive data from a part of our brains, and to do this, we’d need to both sense and trigger the firing of individual neurons.
-With these constraints, I will put aside techniques such as EEG, which can only measure the aggregate signal from the synchrony of firing of billions of neurons, and fMRI, which measures the neuronal activity indirectly through blood-flow, and so is read-only, and has relatively low spatial and temporal resolutions.
+With these constraints, I will put aside techniques such as EEG, which can only measure the aggregate signal from the synchrony of firing of billions of neurons, and fMRI or fNIRS, which measures the neuronal activity indirectly through blood-flow, and so is read-only, and has relatively low spatial and temporal resolutions.

 Neurons have a near perfect quantum and thermodynamic efficiency, which is great from an evolutionary standpoint for mammals like us with a high brain-to-body-mass ratio, but it also means that they have extremely weak signal levels.
 One reliable way to detect a neuron firing is through direct contact and measuring the action potential, or ionic current, across the cell membrane.
 The tool we could use to do this is called a patch clamp, which uses suction to physically attach to a neuron, often intentionally breaking the cell membrane in the process.
 As these are not suitable for the large arrays, non-invasiveness and permanence required for a brain computer interface, we can rule these out for now and move on.

 An alternative is to use an electrode placed close enough to a neuron.
 While these electrodes could pick up the firing of multiple nearby neurons, the sources of these signals can easily be isolated, especially if the electrodes are placed in a fixed array.
 But getting the signal from such electrodes out of the brain is a challenge — and one such way is with wiring.

 In the book “Excession” by Iain M. Banks, we can get some inspiration for what seems to be some incredibly fine wiring, when one of the characters stumbles upon a neural lace in person: